 The use of mobile devices for photography or social updates during the event is strongly discouraged, as it decreases your awareness of other participants around you.
 If you must use a mobile device, be sure that you can hear all announcements and be extra-aware of your surroundings, including other participants and any vehicle traffic.

-In accordance with State and City rules and laws, only use the toilet facilities provided by the event and/or open to the public.
+In accordance with State and City laws, only use the toilet facilities provided by the event and/or open to the public.
 Please be considerate in portable-toilet lines; don’t cut in line or into another line.
 Never urinate in the corrals, along the course, at the post-finish walk-off, or in the post-race venue.
 You risk disqualification and a police summons if caught.

 While participating in the event, don’t run in groups of three or more abreast; wide groups become barriers to other runners.
 Don’t stop abruptly to drink at an aid station or to tie your shoelaces.
 Watch where you spit and blow your nose to avoid hitting other participants.
 If someone running behind you says, “On your left,” move to your right to let the runner pass.
 If someone says, “On your right,” move to your left.

 Our running events are conducted in public places—either city or state parks or streets.
 Please deposit any trash in the provided receptacles, including at aid stations.
 Be careful when discarding cups at aid stations so as to avoid hitting other participants and volunteers.

 If you encounter a runner in distress, offer assistance and/or report the situation to the nearest aid station.
 If it is a life and death emergency, call 9-1-1 if possible.